 How to apply

 Internships are posted alongside our other job vacancies.
 This is a competitive programme and candidates will be selected on merit.
-If you fulfill the above-mentioned criteria, please see our current vacancies and apply to a specific position by e-mailing the following documents to mmvinterns [at] mmv.org.
+If you fulfill the above-mentioned criteria, please see our current vacancies and apply by following the instructions on the job posting you are interested in.